Preposition Dino

 What are common collocations with "across from"?+

-High-frequency examples: across from the room, across from the table, across from the box, across from the wall, across from the door, across from the corner
+High-frequency examples: across from the bank, across from the mall, across from the school, across from the hospital, across from the library, across from the park

 How can I remember "across from" quickly?+